arthurdouillard/arthurdouillard.github.io/_posts/2017-09-27-activation_functions.md

 bigger the learning rate is, the bigger will be the magnitude of the weights' update.
 Thus more risks to fall in the *negative zone* and get a dead ReLU.

-Another way to fix this problem is the *Leaky ReLU*:
+Another way to fix this problem is the *PReLU*:

 ## 3.4 PReLU